-- 2.30.
+- 2.26.2.30.
 The transfer line in the SoFA is used to record transfers between funds.
 The total transfers recorded between classes of fund in the reporting period must always net to nil.
-A transfer may be made for several reasons, including: - to transfer assets from unrestricted funds to finance a deficit on a restricted fund; - to transfer the value of tangible fixed assets from restricted to unrestricted funds when the asset has been purchased from a restricted fund donation but is held for a general and not a restricted purpose;
+A transfer may be made for several reasons, including: - to transfer assets from unrestricted funds to finance a deficit on a restricted fund;